Damalas: The accquisition of Damalà

-Byzantine Interregnum
+Imperial service and the Crusade of Smyrna

 After spending eight years in captivity for siding with the Latin Emperor over the Byzantine Emperor in 1329, Martino was released from his imprisonment.
 This was only permissible upon the condition that he swear an oath to remain in Genoa, through the intervention of Pope Benedict XII and Philip VI of France in 1337.
 He swore to never again, by word or deed, oppose the empire.
 He was then treated favorably by the emperor though, whom gave him a naval command as protocomes, as well as a few castles as compensation for his losses.
 This command would be succeeded by his second son Centurione.

 The Pope, who had considered the Emperor's ejection of Martino from Chios to be a breach of faith and a usurpation, and the imprisonment to be "contrary to God and justice," then intervened in Martino's favour.
 He ruled that Martino's oath was not binding, because it had been extracted, not at Martino's free will, but “by the force of imprisonment,” and he, therefore, ordered the Latin Patriarch of Constantinople to release Martino and his warrantors from their oath.

 This papal letter to the Patriarch was dated 1343.
 Two years earlier, Hugh IV, King of Cyprus, and the Hospitaller Knights of Saint John had appealed to the Doge of Venice and to the Pope, Benedict XII, for aid in a Crusade against the Turks.
 Benedict seems to have been unenthusiastic, but Clement V became Pope in May 1342, and he was more willing to consider the proposal.

-The quintet of Genoese noble families that governed Chios on behalf of the Byzantines during the 1329–1346 repossession.
-Note the Damalas arms in the upper right corner.

 The situation was complicated at this time because the Turk Oumour of Smyrna was an ally of John VI Cantacuzene, who had usurped the Byzantine throne in 1341, while the Ottoman emir, Ourkhan, supported the Regent Anne, mother of the legitimate Emperor John V. Anne wrote to the Pope in 1343, appealing for aid against Oumour.
 The Pope answered this combined appeal by preparing a fleet consisting of ships from Cyprus, Venice and the Knights of St. John and on 16 September 1343 placed Martino in command.

+The family gained imperial favor once again, with Martino leading this crusade on behalf of the Byzantines to retake coastal lands of Anatolia.
+On 17 January 1345, while attending a victory Mass at the Cathedral of St. John in Smyrna, the church was stormed by Turkish troops.
+Martino was killed at the altar and beheaded, his head presented to Umur Pasha as a trophy.